Rebilly/framepay-react/README.md

 ### Getting started

-> The example described in this readme can be found [here](example/readme-example).
+> The example described in this readme can be found [here](example/readme-example)

 #### The FramePay context (`FramePayProvider`)
-FramePayProvider provides the settings to the FramePay API, see [Rebilly.initialize](https://rebilly.github.io/framepay-docs/reference/rebilly.html#rebilly-initialize).
+FramePayProvider provides settings to the FramePay API.
+See [Rebilly.initialize](https://rebilly.github.io/framepay-docs/reference/rebilly.html#rebilly-initialize) for a list of all configuration options.

 ```jsx harmony
 // index.js